spryker/spryker-docs/docs/dg/dev/guidelines/project-development-guidelines.md

 Define Transfer objects on the project level even if it's defined in the core.
 It will help you avoid unnecessary dependencies and will make your code more flexible.

 Use minor lock on the project for modules that you updated and extended private API.
 It will help you to avoid critical errors with the next minor update.
-Installing [Composer Constrainer](https://github.com/spryker-sdk/composer-constrainer) and including **code:constraint:modules** helps automating this process.
+Installing [Composer Constrainer](https://github.com/spryker-sdk/composer-constrainer) and including `code:constraint:modules` helps automating this process.

-Avoid usage of the deprecated code from Spryker.
-It will be eventually removed and you will need to update your code, thus minimizing amount of used deprecation helps project in a long run.
+Avoid using deprecated code from Spryker.
+It will be eventually removed and you will need to update your code.
+So, minimizing the amount of deprecated code reduces the maintenance effort.

-Add tests for everything you implement on the project, including Core code customisations.
-It will help you to catch errors before they will go to the production.
-Also tests will ensure that modules upgrade will be done smoothly.
+Add tests for everything you implement on the project, including the customizations of the core code.
+Tests ensure modules can be upgraded smoothly and that no errors go to production.

-Return updated object instead of just updating it by reference.
-This makes your code more predictable and understandable.
+To make code more predictable and understandable, return updated object instead of just updating it by reference.

-Use a common sense.
+Use common sense.
 If you think that something is wrong, it probably is.
-Check it and fix it.
+Check and fix it.